 UM is partnering with The Great Meadows Foundation and INhouse and their second Critic-in-Residence, Natalia Zuluaga.
 During her residency she will make studio visits to a number of artists in the region as part of the foundation’s goal to help strengthen and support the critical growth of Kentucky artists.

-Curated by the Matt Distel, the Exhibitions Director at The Carnegie, has invited the following panelists to attend Valentine Umansky, Annie Dell’Aria, and Sarah Rose Sharp.
+Matt Distel, the Exhibitions Director at The Carnegie and moderator of the event, has also invited the following panelists to attend: Valentine Umansky, Annie Dell’Aria, and Sarah Rose Sharp.
 The focus of CMIII: In the Mid is Regionalism.
-Our aim: to discuss questions like ‘What is Regionalism and how does it inform opportunities for artists and writers?’
+Matt states that the aim is to discuss questions like ‘What is Regionalism and how does it inform opportunities for artists and writers?’
 ‘What are the practical concerns for artists that are working outside of major arts centers?’
 And ‘What role does art criticism (and critical dialogue in general play) in the careers of “regional” artists?

 This event will bring forth ideas and topics relevant to anyone who values cultural critique with a focus on practical outcomes.
 The format promises interaction and discussion punctuated with artist presentations, accompanied by light bites and brunch cocktails.

-The goal of the event, as put by UnderMain President, Christine Huskisson, is to promote more meaningful and productive connections between people in the arts whether that be artists, curators, critics, or collectors.
+UnderMain President, Christine Huskisson, thinks that the event will help build more meaningful and productive connections between people in the arts whether that be artists, curators, critics, or collectors.
 ‘My hope is that the Critical Mass Series, now in its third year, could become a space where we can discuss critical topics relevant to our growth as artists and develop a collective voice strong enough to be heard on the larger stage of the contemporary art world.’